mesrikanthreddy/docs/content/engine/install/_index.md

 > **Note**
 >
 > While the instructions below may work, Docker doesn't test or verify
-> installation on distro derivatives.
+> Installation on distro derivatives.

-- Users of Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for [Debian](debian.md), substituting the version of their distro for the corresponding Debian release.
+- Users of Debian derivatives such as "BunsenLabs Linux," "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for [Debian](debian.md), substituting the version of their distro for the corresponding Debian release.
 Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.
-- Likewise, users of Ubuntu derivatives such as "Kubuntu", "Lubuntu" or "Xubuntu" should follow the installation instructions for [Ubuntu](ubuntu.md), substituting the version of their distro for the corresponding Ubuntu release.
+- Likewise, users of Ubuntu derivatives such as "Kubuntu," "Lubuntu" or "Xubuntu" should follow the installation instructions for [Ubuntu](ubuntu.md), substituting the version of their distro for the corresponding Ubuntu release.
   Refer to the documentation of your distro to find which Ubuntu release